plone/training/docs/mastering-plone/about_mastering.md

 This training is published on [training.plone.org](https://training.plone.org/).

-The *Mastering Plone Development Training* is Open Source.

-We update the training currently to teach the best practices.
+We update the training ongoing to teach the best practices.
 You are welcome to contribute and give feedback on [GitHub issues](https://github.com/plone/training/issues).

 Thank you for reading and your charity with non-native English speakers / writers.